So you’ve got a month and you’ve decided to visit New Zealand.

 The good news is that one month is long enough to see pretty much all of the main sights and get a feel for the culture of this country; you can get a good taste of what New Zealand has to offer.

-This is a full-on itinerary, with lots of early morning starts and action packed days, plus a few days where driving will take up a long time, but I have tried to include as much as possible.
+Please note that this is a full-on itinerary, with lots of early morning starts and action-packed days, plus a few days where driving will take up a long time, but I have tried to include as much as possible.
 It’s up to you to chop and change this guide as you like.
-I hope it helps in your planning!
+I hope it helps you plan your trip to New Zealand!

 The North Island (12 days)